 Human Resources Administrator

-Under general administrative direction, plans, organizes and directs the programs and systems to support City Departments which include marketing and recruitment, selection, classification, compensation, benefit administration, organizational development, employment services, employee relations and Human Resource Information Systems (HRIS).
+Under general administrative direction, plans, organizes and directs the programs and systems to support City Departments which include marketing and recruitment, selection, classification, compensation, benefit administration, organizational development, employment services, employee relations, labor relations and Human Resource Information Systems (HRIS).
 Represents Human Resources to City management, the City Council and the community, and performs related work as required.

 The Human Resources Administrator is directly responsible to the City Manager for the performance of duties and is distinguished from other managers in that the incumbent is responsible for managing the entire Division.
 Work is accomplished within a broad framework, with sole authority and responsibility for a broad service area.
 Discretion is involved in applying goal and policy statements and in resolving complex organizational and technological problems.